 Grant Applications.
 Rotary clubs within District 5240 must be pre-qualified annually by both The Rotary Foundation and District 5240.
 The Club must annually execute a memorandum of understanding before the Club can serve as the lead sponsoring club on any District Grant or Global Grant applied for during the Rotary Year.
 Grant qualification requirements can be found on the Rotary website - www.rotary.org/grants.

 Grant Application Deadlines.
 The Board’s action on participation in the various grant programs is required.
 The application deadlines for the various grant programs vary, and these dates need to be programmed into the Board’s calendar to facilitate timely action taken by the Board.

+Ratify in coming Foundation Board Annually.
+For Foundation board to be covered under regional insurance policy.
+Rotary board must ratify the Foundation board members at beginning of each year.
+List of all foundation board members approved to be included board meeting minutes.

 III.
 FINANCIAL OPERATIONS